 - Gentle formula may not be effective for severe infections

 - Some pet owners prefer fragrance-free shampoos

-About: This benzoyl peroxide medicated shampoo from Pet MD is perfect for dogs suffering from acne or itchy skin.
+About: This benzoyl peroxide medicated shampoo from Pet MD is perfect for dogs suffering from acne, as well as itchy or greasy skin.
 This medicated shampoo is made in the USA and can be used on dogs of all ages.

 - Cleansing shampoo helps exfoliate the skin with embedded salicylic acid

 - Should be left on for five to ten minutes before rinsing out thoroughly